GreyWilk/Visual.PerfMon.CLI/README.md

 # Visual.PerfMon.CLI
 ## Version 0.9
-New optinal visual style and option to sort on remote computer name.
+New optional visual style and option to sort on remote computer name.

 ![](https://user-images.githubusercontent.com/41646439/44540801-5e642b00-a708-11e8-8b1b-db7a63e31137.png)
 ## Version 0.8